mono/monodevelop/README.md

-# F# Language Binding for MonoDevelop
+# F# Language Support for Open Editors

+This project contains advanced editing support for F# for a number of open editors
+* MonoDevelop
+* Emacs (in progress)
+* Vim (in progress)

+Join [The F# Open Source Group](http://fsharp.github.com).
+We use [github](http://fsharp.github.com/fsharpbinding) for tracking work items and suggestions.

+## Basic Components

+The core component is the FSharp.CompilerBinding.dll.
+This is used by both fsautocomplete.exe, a command-line utility to sit behind Emacs, Vim and other editing environments, an the MonoDevelop components.

+### Basic Components - Building

+   ./configure
+   make

+This produces bin/FSharp.CompilerBinding.dll and bin/fsautocomplete.exe.

+To understand how to use these components, see the other projects

+## MonoDevelop support

-Adds F# support to MonoDevelop.
+Adds open source F# support to the open source editor MonoDevelop.

 Features:
 * Code completion